Bachelor of Science

 • Career prospects

-• domestic and foreign companies active in the market segments of medical drug production, enzyme catalysis, cell catalysis, agricultural material production, environmental biotechnology and the use of alternative energy sources
+• domestic and foreign companies that are active in the market segments of medical drug production, bioanalytics and diagnostics, enzyme catalysis, cell catalysis, industrial biotechnology, plant biotechnology or environmental biotechnology

-• State research institutions in Germany and abroad in all areas of modern life sciences
+• Public research institutions in Germany and abroad in all areas of modern life sciences

 • Regulatory authorities, analytical laboratories and planning offices, primarily in Germany